marceljungle/red-plex/README.md

 - **Create Playlists from Bookmarks**: Generate Plex playlists based on your personal bookmarks from Gazelle-based sites.
 - **Multiple Collage IDs**: Support for processing multiple collage IDs in a single command.
 - **Optimized Album Caching**: The album cache now includes timestamps to allow incremental updates, reducing the need to scan the entire library each time.
-- **Playlist Cache Management**: Keeps track of processed playlist items to avoid reprocessing and to detect new additions.
+- **Playlist Cache Management**: Keeps track of processed playlists, including site and collage IDs, to enable automatic updating of existing playlists without re-specifying collage IDs.
+- **New Playlist Update Feature**: Automatically synchronize all cached playlists with their source collages, ensuring that they stay up-to-date with new albums you've acquired.
 - **Configurable Logging**: Adjust the logging level via the configuration file.
 - **Easy Configuration**: Simple setup using a `config.yml` file.
 - **Command-Line Interface**: Seamless interaction through a user-friendly CLI.